bitcoinfacts/glacierprotocol.github.io/_docs/setup/verify.md

     1. **macOS**: Download and install the latest available version of [GPG Suite](https://gpgtools.org/).
     1. **Linux**: GnuPG comes pre-installed with Linux distributions.
+{% endif %}

-9. Open a terminal window:
+1. Open a terminal window:
+{% if site.platform != "linuxOnly" %}
     1. **Windows**: Press Windows-R, type "powershell" and click OK.
-    2. **macOS**: Click the Searchlight (magnifying glass) icon in the menu bar, and type a terminal window. "terminal".
+    1. **macOS**: Click the Searchlight (magnifying glass) icon in the menu bar, and type a terminal window. "terminal".
 Select the Terminal application from the search results.
+{% endif %}
     1. **Linux**: Varies; on Ubuntu, press Ctrl-Alt-T.

-10. Change the terminal window's active folder to your downloads folder.
+1. Change the terminal window's active folder to your downloads folder.
 The commands below are based on common default settings; if you put your downloads is in a different place, you will need to customize this command.
+{% if site.platform != "linuxOnly" %}
     1. **Windows**:  `> cd $HOME/Downloads/glacier`
-    2. **macOS**:  `$ cd $HOME/Downloads/glacier`
+    1. **macOS**:  `$ cd $HOME/Downloads/glacier`
+{% endif %}
-    3. **Linux**: `$ cd $HOME/Downloads/glacier`
+    1. **Linux**: `$ cd $HOME/Downloads/glacier`

-11. Verify the integrity of the downloaded document.
+1. Verify the integrity of the downloaded document.
 For technical background about this process, see <https://en.wikipedia.org/wiki/Digital_signature>.

     1. Import the Glacier public key into your local GPG installation:
        ```
        $ gpg --import $HOME/Downloads/glacier.asc
        ```

-    2. Use the public key to verify that the Glacier "fingerprint file" is legitimate:
+    1. Use the public key to verify that the Glacier "fingerprint file" is legitimate:
        ```
        $ gpg --verify SHA256SUMS.sig SHA256SUMS
        ```